cnti-testcatalog/testsuite/USAGE.md

-NF Conformance Test CLI Usage Documentation
+# CNF Conformance Test CLI Usage Documentation

 The CNF Conformance Test suite can be run in developer mode (using crystal lang directly) or in production mode (using an executable).